mozilla/janus-plugin-sfu/README.md

 [![Build Status](https://travis-ci.org/mozilla/janus-plugin-sfu.svg?branch=master)](https://travis-ci.org/mozilla/janus-plugin-sfu)

 [Janus](https://janus.conf.meetecho.com/) [plugin](https://janus.conf.meetecho.com/docs/plugin_8h.html) to serve as a WebRTC Selective Forwarding Unit (SFU) for game networking data.
-It's the current backend for [Mozilla Hubs](https://github.com/mozilla/hubs).
-It's mostly just for being a simple, plug-and-play, star-topology SFU that you can use instead of being peer-to-peer.
+It was designed as the backend for [Mozilla Hubs](https://github.com/mozilla/hubs), although Hubs no longer uses it.

 [See here for API documentation on how to communicate with the plugin.](docs/api.md)